 Learn about Put-in-Bay with the Put-in-Bay Tour Train.
-This bright and modern train crusies throughout South Bass Island with a narrated tour and stops at several of the popular Put-in-Bay attractions along the way.
-The open air tour train makes it easy to relax andtake in some lake breezes and summer days on this one hour long guided tour of the island.
+This bright and modern tour train cruises throughout South Bass Island with a narrated tour and stops at several popular Put-in-Bay attractions along the way.
+The open-air tour train makes it easy to relax and take in some lake breezes and summer days on this one-hour-long guided island tour.

 How To Board The Tour Train

-The train is led by a Jeep namufactured in nearby Toledo Ohio.
-The knowledegeable local driver will share their wealth of information thru speaker system mounted in each car of the train.
+The train is led by a Jeep manufactured in nearby Toledo Ohio.
+The knowledgeable local driver will share their wealth of information thru a speaker system mounted in each car of the train.
 You will learn all about the history of Put-in-Bay as you pass by various points of interest.
-This is the perfect way for first time island visitors to learn where everything is!
+This is the perfect way for first-time island visitors to learn where everything is!

 • Perry’s Cave and Family Fun Center

 • Lake Erie Island Nature and Wildlife Area

 It’s all about the journey, not the destination, or so they say.
 The tour train guide gives detailed information about Put-in-Bay’s important role in the War of 1812 and the Battle of Lake Erie.
 Commodore Oliver Hazard Perry and his small squadron of troops sailed from Put-in-Bay harbor to defeat the British troops during this battle.

 This was a true turning point for the War of 1812.
 Prior to Perry’s victory, national morale was at an all-time low.
 Thanks to his and his troop’s bravery, the American people had hope again, and we went on to ultimately defeat the British.